Optimising the disulphide load in the periplasm of E. coli cell factories

 A major problem with industrial production of antibody fragments arises when disulphide bonds are not incorporated properly, leading to diminished quality and value of the end product.
 To address this issue, this project aimed to exploit the E. coli ABC transporter CydDC (Figure 1), which exports low molecular weight thiols such as cysteine and glutathione to the E. coli periplasm where they can participate in disulphide exchange and impact upon the formation of disulphide bonds.

 Dr Mark Shepherd is a Senior Lecturer in Microbial Biochemistry at the University of Kent.
-The research in his laboratory focusses mainly on bacterial stress tolerance, respiratory metabolism, haem biosynthesis, disulphide folding, and biofuel production.
+The research in his laboratory focuses mainly on bacterial stress tolerance, respiratory metabolism, haem biosynthesis, disulphide folding, and biofuel production.

 Fujifilm Diosynth Biotechnologies are a world leading cGMP Contract Development and Manufacturing Organization (CDMO) supporting the biopharmaceutical industry with the development and production of their therapeutic candidates.